|New splash pad at Conestoga Recreation & Aquatic Center|

 Funds from the bond have also been used to acquire land for new parks, trails, wetlands and stream corridors.
 Purchases have taken place throughout the district.
 To read more about natural area acquisition, open this page.

-For more information about any of the projects, contact Steve Regner by calling 503-629-6305 or electronically via THPRD's web contact form.
+For more information about any of the projects, contact Lindsay Beckman at 503/629-6305 or electronically via THPRD's web contact form.